Owner Managed Business

 Pensions:

-You can take profit as pension for free of tax.
+You can take the profit as pension for free of tax.
 Pension contribution by your company is tax exempt for you and your company can have a relief too.

 Tapered AA for High Income Individuals